 What are the best Salthill hotels for a weekend break?

-What are the best B&Bs and hotels in Salthill to use as a base for exploring?
+What are the best B&Bs and hotels in Salthill to use as a base?